craftingcity/The-Known-World/Notes on the Multiverse/Big Lore/Languages/Age of Beginning/Golopak (language).md

 *This page is a #stub .
 You can help by expanding it!*

-Swampish is the language spoken by most people in the south-west of [[Central Alaturmen]], and is a passable humanoid trade language.
+AKA Swampish, Golopak is the language spoken by most people in the south-west of [[Central Alaturmen]], and is a passable humanoid trade language.

 It claims its roots in the languages of the first conversations between the humans and triton who gathered in this area.